Transcatheter Aortic Valve Replacement (TAVR)

 The procedure typically lasts one to three hours, and patients are often discharged within one to four days.
 TAVR is less painful than open heart surgery and recovery time is much shorter.
 Candidates for TAVR are required to complete testing before the procedure.

 TAVR can be an effective option to improve the quality of life in patients who otherwise have limited choices for repair of their aortic valve.
 Patients who cannot tolerate anticoagulation/antiplatelet therapy (blood thinners) are not candidates for the TAVR procedure.

-To learn more about transcatheter aortic valve replacement, call the Spartanburg Regional Heart Center at 864-560-8133.
+To learn more about transcatheter aortic valve replacement, call our Structural Heart Program Coordinator at 864-560-8133.